 Entry requirements & applying

-- 112 UCAS tariff points at GCE A Level or equivalent, which should include a science subject.
+- 112 UCAS tariff points at GCE A Level which must include Biological Science or Physical Education subject.

 - A minimum of 5 GCSEs (or equivalent), to include English/Welsh language, Maths and Science at grade C/4 or above.